 Second, teaching photography didn't relate very well to Garry's own photography.
 In some ways you cannot teach art, you can only teach students how to recognize it.
 I think he struggled to talk about photography and be understood, just as his students struggled to understand it.
+With the camera in his hand he was in complete control of framing and arranging the graphic elements and the content interplaying with them.
+Press the shutter release and you were stopping time.
+Easy enough to comprehend.
+But trying to explain how those dynamics work in a successful street photograph is hard for anyone to explain, even for a shooter with an eye like Garry.

 I don't know whether it was by design or accident, but his methodology worked for some of us.
-But it didn't for many of his students who could never understand his vision.
+But it didn't for some of his students who could never understand his vision.

 What is fascinating to consider is that Garry became famous for his quotes.
-Yet his dialogue about photography tended to be confusing and full of word games.
-But his quips about photography, when compiled end to end, provide a basic structure of his photographic vision that are understandable and concrete if one can focus on them long enough to get through the semantics.
+Yet his dialogue about photography could be confusing and full of word games.
+But his quips about photography, when compiled end to end, provide a basic structure of his photographic vision that are understandable and concrete, if one can focus on them long enough to get through the semantics.
 (Having him as an instructor for several semesters sure helps translate some of quotes.)
 (Google "Garry Winogrand quotes" for several lists of his more famous quotes.)

 If any one Winogrand quote is more relevant than others for me, it is this one.
-"I photograph to find out what something will look like photographed."
-As farcical as that may sound on the face of it, deep down that is exactly why every photographer presses the shutter button.
-But for me, it is the first two words of that quote sum up everything that Garry Winogrand was about: "I photograph."
+"I photograph to find out how something will look photographed."
+As farcical as that may sound, if you take out the emotions we feel while capturing the image, this is exactly why every photographer presses the shutter button.
+But for me, the first two words of that quote sum up everything that Garry Winogrand was about: "I photograph."